jasonmacduffie/isles-of-maga/story.md

 - Dragonish, the language of Dragons (Demonic alphabet)
 - Goblinish, the language of Goblins (and Hobgoblins, etc.) (Orcish alphabet)
 - Giantish, the language of Giants (Demonic alphabet)
-- Gnomish, the language of Gnomes and Kobolds (Orcish alphabet)
+- Gnomish, the language of Gnomes (Orcish alphabet)
-- Orcish, the language of Orcs, Ogres, and Trolls (Orcish alphabet)
+- Orcish, the language of Orcs, Gnolls, Kobolds, Ogres, and Trolls (Orcish alphabet)
 - Sylvish, the language of Dryads, Spriggans, Treants, and other forest spirits (Demonic alphabet)